Fourteen lawyers have earned the honourary title of Queen’s Counsel.

-The Q.C. designation is awarded each year to members of the legal profession to recognize exceptional merit and outstanding contribution to the legal community.
+The Q.C. designation is awarded annually to members of the legal profession to recognize exceptional merit and outstanding contributions to the legal community.

 The appointees are:

 An independent advisory committee makes Queen’s Counsel recommendations to cabinet.
 In addition to merit and legal contributions, recipients must have been a member of the bar of Nova Scotia for at least 15 years and have shown professional integrity and good character.